-Present data that the school has collected regarding student and parent satisfaction with the school and student and parent perceptions of safety in chart or graph form along with a brief narrative interpreting the data.
+Framework, present data that the school has collected regarding student and parent "connection to and level of satisfaction" with the school's educational program.
+As required by the OW Operations Performance Evaluation Framework, present data that the school has collected regarding student and parent perceptions of safety in chart or graph form along with a brief narrative interpreting the data.
 Describe how the school uses this data to improve the experience for families.

-10. Environmental Education
+11. Environmental Education